DavidAnson/markdownlint/README.md

 See [Rules.md](doc/Rules.md) for more details.

-~~Struck through~~ rules are deprecated, and provided for backward-compatibility.
+~~Struck through~~ rules are deprecated and provided for backward-compatibility.

 > All rules with `heading` as part of their name are also available as
 > `header` aliases (e.g. `heading-increment` is also available as `header-increment`).